Soren Kaplan: Other works

-He is a columnist for the Innovate column of Inc. Magazine, regularly contributes to Fast Company Magazine and has written one short article for the Harvard Business Review website.
+He is a columnist for the Innovate column of Inc. Magazine, Psychology Today, contributes to Fast Company Magazine and has written articles for the Harvard Business Review website.
 In addition to critiquing the publishing industry, Kaplan has since critiqued other industries’ business models including management consulting, media, and healthcare.

 Recognition & awards

 Kaplan was ranked 24 out of 40 in the blog Innovation Excellence "Top 40 Innovation Bloggers of 2017."
 Kaplan's ideas are discussed in The International Handbook on Innovation by Larisa V. Shavinina.
 He has also appeared as a speaker at TEDx Bay Area.

 Personal life

 Kaplan lives in the San Francisco Bay Area with his wife and two daughters.